 SUBSIDIZED PROJECT.
-"Subsidized Project" means a multifamily housing project (with the exception of a project owner by a cooperative housing mortgagor corporation or association) which receives the benefit of subsidy in the form or (1) below-market interest rates pursuant to Section 221(d) (3) and (5) or interest reduction payments pursuant to Section 236 of the National Housing Act, or (2) rent supplement payments under Section 101 of the Housing and Urban Development Act of 1965, or (3) direct loans pursuant to Section 202 of the Housing Act of 1959, or (4) payments under the Section 23 Housing Assistance Payments Program pursuant to Section 23 of the United States Housing Act of 1937 prior to amendment by the Housing and Community Development Act of 1974 or (5) payments under the Section 8 Housing Act after amendment by the Housing and Community Development Act unless the project is owned by a Public Housing Agency.
+"Subsidized Project" means a multifamily housing project (with the exception of a project owner by a cooperative housing mortgagor corporation or association) which receives the benefit of subsidy in the form or (1) below-market interest rates pursuant to Section 221(d) (3) and (5) or interest reduction payments pursuant to Section 236 of the National Housing Act, or (2) rent supplement payments under Section 101 of the Housing and Urban Development Act of 1965, or (3) direct loans pursuant to Section 202 of the Housing Act of 1959, or (4) payments under the Section 23 Housing Assistance Payments Program pursuant to Section 23 of the United States Housing Act of 1937 prior to amendment by the Housing and Community Development Act of 1974 or (5) payments under the Section 8 Housing Assistance Payments Program pursuant to Section 8 of the United States Housing Act after amendment by the Housing and Community Development Act unless the project is owned by a Public Housing Agency.